Lending Money to Friends and Family without Ending the Relationship

 This would have been super hypocritical because we violated that policy when we asked him for money years before.

 Even though my wife and I made the loan never really expecting to see the money back, it hurt.
 Moreover, Len probably felt ashamed of himself.
-He found excuses to separate himself from us even though we told him that we had forgotten about the entire thing.
+He found excuses to separate himself from us even though we eventually told him that we had forgotten about the entire thing.

 My sense is that even if the person who borrows money from you pays you back, debt between friends sets up a weird dynamic that is very hard to survive.
 Somehow, the relationship is never the same.